dgwozdz/OLS/README.md

 README
 ======

-The goal of functions in this repo is to semiautomatically build Ordinary Least Squares (OLS) models on the basis of a set of declared variables.
+The goal of functions in this repo is to semi automatically build Ordinary Least Squares (OLS) models on the basis of a set of declared variables.
 If the available data are time series, lagging and differencing is possible.

 1. Short description of the functions:
 --------------------------------------